-Obviously, the main reason for using a jeweler’s loupe is to inspect the diamond for any issues related to its clarity.
+Obviously, the main reason for using a jeweler’s loupe is to inspect the diamond for any issues related to its clarity and identity.
 Now, I know many people may think that having a grading report and its clarity plot would be sufficient.

 Here are some of the things that I would look out for if I were buying a diamond.
 If I see a feather in a VS2 or SI1 diamond being listed in the clarity plot, I want to check if the feather is surface breaking or whether it is close to the surface.

 Besides clarity, you can also determine the cut quality of the stone (facets alignment and proportions) if you know how and where to look with a loupe.